Jamaican Blue Mountain Coffee Beans: Here’s What You Need to Know..

 How to Brew Blue Mountain Coffee

 By now the point has been established that Blue Mountain is far from your everyday coffee.
 It’s hard to come by and it’s very pricey.
-Also, the fantastic taste of Blue Mountain coffee beans is a true treat for the palate.
+Also, the fantastic taste of Blue Mountain coffee is a true treat for the palate.
 If you can afford to drink it every day, you might still be advised to save it for special occasions — lest you ruin your taste for it.

 Recommended roast levels for this gourmet coffee include medium and medium dark roast.
 Naturally, that’s what most roasters offer.

 Related: We reviewed some great tasting light roast coffee brands and variants.